-Political Risks - The Company operated in Colombia and Bolivia and operations in these countries are subject to risk due to the potential for social, political, economic, legal and fiscal instability.
+Political Risks - The Company operates in South America, in general, and currently, specifically in Chile.
+Operations in South American countries may be subject to risk due to the potential for social, political, economic, legal and fiscal instability.

 Future political actions cannot be predicted and may adversely affect the Company.
 Changes, if any, in mining or investment policies or shifts in political attitude in the countries in which the Company holds property interests in the future may adversely affect the Company's business, results of operations and financial condition.
 Future operations may be affected in varying degrees by government regulations with respect to, but not limited to, restrictions on production, price controls, export controls, currency remittance, income taxes, foreign investment, maintenance of claims, environmental legislation, land use, land claims of local people, water use and mine safety.